ppy/osu-wiki/wiki/Tournaments/MCNC/7K2024/en.md

 1. There will be one mappool for each stage, except for the Finals and Grand Finals, which will share the same mappool.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
-   - Qualifiers: 9 beatmaps
+   - Qualifiers: 8 beatmaps
+   - Play-off 1: 11 beatmaps
+   - Play-off 2: 14 beatmaps
+   - Round of 32: 14 beatmaps
-   - Round of 16: 10 beatmaps
+   - Round of 16: 16 beatmaps
-   - Quarterfinals: 12 beatmaps
+   - Quarterfinals: 16 beatmaps
-   - Semifinals: 14 beatmaps
+   - Semifinals: 18 beatmaps
+   - Finals: 18 beatmaps
-   - Finals: 16 beatmaps
+   - Grand Finals: 18 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for all maps are Hidden, Fade In, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.